-This is the eighth article in a series outlining St. John Paul II’s thought on human embodiment and sexuality.
-You can read the seventh installment here.
+The eighth article of a series outlining St. John Paul II’s thought on human embodiment and sexuality.
+To read the preceding article, please click here.

-In this way, Christ shifts the problem from the exterior of the person, and the mere exterior ‘keeping’ of the law, into the interior of the person and to the proper fulfilment of the law.
+In this way, Christ shifts the problem from the exterior of the person, and the mere exterior ‘keeping’ of the law, into the interior of the person and to the proper fulfillment of the law.
 Christ wants us to lead us beyond the mediocrity of superficial goodness to seek a full and mature purity of heart—to ‘be perfect as the heavenly Father is perfect’ (Mt.
 5:48).
-The human person wounded by sin often hears this call to perfection with great difficulty, and is tempted to hear in the words of Christ only a reproach.
+The human person wounded by sin often hears this call to perfection with great difficulty and is tempted to hear in the words of Christ only a reproach.
 Perhaps, in our spiritual apathy, we would like to think a full and mature interior purity is something impossible.
-It is after all, a high bar to reach.
-Yet, Christ would certainly not command the impossible; and nor would he leave us powerless before the realisation of that which He commands.
+It is, after all, a high bar to reach.
+Yet, Christ would certainly not command the impossible; and nor would he leave us powerless before the realization of that which He commands.
 Therefore, the appeal of Christ for interior purity is not only eminently possible but also entirely realistic.
-And, furthermore, it is an appeal that is both beneficial and generous: beneficial, since it is a call to the human person to realise the whole truth of his being; and generous, since the power to accomplish such purity of heart is given by Christ himself.
+And, furthermore, it is an appeal that is both beneficial and generous: beneficial, since it is a call to the human person to realize the ‘whole truth’ of his being; and generous, since the power to accomplish such purity of heart is given by Christ himself.
 Christ can call us to purity with seriousness because He has made possible the impossible.

-But how do we access this power of Christ? and thereby realise the redemption of the body?
+But how do we access this power of Christ? and thereby realize the redemption of the body?

 Therefore, the exhortation of Christ to flee adultery not only in action but also in intention is one possessing great weight.
-Christ first confirms the profound unity of body and soul in the structure of the human person, and with it the deep meaningfulness of the body and sexuality.
+Christ first confirms the profound unity of body and soul in the structure of the human person and with it the deep meaningfulness of the body and sexuality.
 He further commands us to see all that stands before us, and not enter upon a path of reducing the other to their body and sexuality.
-As such, Christ forthrightly addresses the problem of disordered sexual desire, and with adequate seriousness—hence, the apparently ‘severe’ words.
+As such, Christ forthrightly addresses the problem of disordered sexual desire, and with adequate seriousness—hence, the apparent severity of the words.
 Yet, in doing so Christ does not cast a shadow of suspicion over sexuality and sexual desire.
 The look of desire that Christ identifies should not be equated with the ‘perennial attraction’ of the sexes.
-(See ToB, 41:5, 46:5, 48:2) Indeed, a suspicious attitude with regard to sexual desire whereby it is negatively assessed and evaluated will not lead to a conformity of sexual desire with the true good but rather to its further isolation and deformity.
-Rather, while clearly identifying the lustful look arising from disordered desire, Christ simultaneously affirms the possibility of the realisation of a loving look founded upon the perennial attraction of the sexes.
+Indeed, a suspicious attitude with regard to sexual desire whereby it is negatively assessed and evaluated will not lead to the conformity of sexual desire with the true good but to its further isolation and deformity.
+Rather, while clearly identifying the lustful look arising from disordered desire, Christ simultaneously affirms the possibility of the realization of a loving look founded upon the ‘perennial attraction’ of the sexes.
 Lustful desire is a constricted and obscured form of sexual attraction, whereas true passion is an expanded and clarified form of sexual attraction.
 It is a passion that is set at the service of personal love, one that has the whole person of the beloved as its object and that contains an affirmation of the person of the beloved.
 It is a personal passion wherein the affirmation of all that is sexual becomes part of an affirmation of all that is personal.

-Therefore, in the end, Christ’s ‘severe’ words are not at all negative and harsh, but rather are designed to liberate the human person from the constraint of his wounded nature towards the honourable and noble desires and aspirations of the heart, and toward the deep personal joy in all that is bodily and sexual.
-He calls the human person to progressively build ‘with consciousness and consistency the personal sense of the spousal meaning of the body’—of his own body, and, importantly, of the body of his beloved.
-(ToB, 48:3) This maturity in awareness of the meaning of the body comes only through the interior transparency of purity of heart.
-Purity is that quality of the human heart that enables the individual person to readily, and with constancy and joy, respond to and uphold the dignity of the embodied person.
+Therefore, in the end, Christ’s ‘severe’ words are not at all negative and harsh, but rather are designed to liberate the human person from the constraint of his wounded nature towards the honorable and noble desires and aspirations of the heart, and toward the deep personal joy in all that is bodily and sexual.
+He calls the human person to progressively build ‘with conscience and consistency the personal sense of the spousal meaning of the body’—of his own body, that of others, and, importantly, of the body of his beloved.
+This maturity in awareness of the meaning of the body comes only through the interior transparency of purity of heart.
+Purity is that quality of the human heart, that enables the individual person to readily, and with constancy and joy, respond to and uphold the dignity of the embodied person.
 In and through such purity the human person keeps the body and sexuality ‘with holiness and reverence.’
-(ToB, 53:4) Purity is both a virtue and a gift: as a virtue it is a habit of self-mastery acquired with patience and perseverance, and not without difficulty and many upsets; as a gift it is ‘an expression and fruit of life “according to the Spirit”’ (Rom.
+Purity is both a virtue and a gift: as a virtue, it is a habit of self-mastery acquired with patience and perseverance, and not without difficulty and many upsets; as a gift, it is ‘an expression and fruit of life “according to the Spirit”’ (Rom.
 8:5).
-(ToB, 56:1) In the sexual sphere, purity is seen most fully in the practice of the virtue of chastity, defined by St. John Paul as ‘living in the order of the heart,’ and with it comes the bounty of divine wisdom.
-(ToB, 131:1.
-See also ToB, 57:4-6) By thus living life according to the Spirit, the redemption of the body is won for the human individual and the human couple.
+In the sexual sphere, purity is seen most fully in the practice of the virtue of chastity, defined by St. John Paul as ‘living in the order of the heart,’ and with it comes the bounty of divine wisdom.
+By thus living life according to the Spirit, the redemption of the body is won for the human individual and the human couple.
 It is to this form of life that Christ calls us with all the seriousness of the loving God.

 In the next number of articles, we will focus upon the way St. John Paul applies the now developed theology of the body to the question of the sacramentality of marriage and consecrated celibacy.